darrenjw/djwhacks/latex/streaming/content.md

 * A *stream* is a (possibly infinite) sequence of values of a given (potentially complex) data type, with a definite order
 * The stream is accessed one value at a time, and processing is done incrementally, triggered by the arrival of each value
 * Typically only *one pass* over the data is possible
+* Streams are connected together in a DAG called the *flow graph*

 ## Software libraries and frameworks
 * *Storm*, *Heron*, *Spark streaming*, *Akka streams*, *Flink*, (*Kafka*) are well-known examples of streaming data frameworks